sunkafei/coffeedb/README.md

     |[1,inf)|Values greater than $1$ (inclusive).|
     |[-inf,1)|Values less than $1$ (exclusive).|

-Multiple conditions can be specified for each field.
+Multiple constraints can be specified for each field.
 There is an **OR** relationship between conditions in the same field, and an **AND** relationship between different fields.
 The following example means: select all objects whose `name` contains "coffee" as a substring and whose `age` is between $[10,20]$ or $[30,40]$.
 ```javascript
 {